-Scientific publications are a fundamental aspect in the career of a researcher and in the progress of the scientific community; as a result, there are also many positive impacts in the life of every person.
+Scientific publications are a fundamental aspect of the career of a researcher and the progress of the scientific community; as a result, there are also many positive impacts on the life of every person.

 Every researcher and academic carrying out an adequate research activity can ask and watch the request that their results and innovative discoveries in given research be published in scientific journals be fulfilled; this goal is very coveted because it can positively affect personal career through high-level job offers, the advancement and improvement of economic and career conditions, the increase of respect and intellectual recognition by fellow scientists and perhaps even a wider public (non-experts).
 Moreover, even public and private companies, for which the researcher publishes his discoveries, suffer from the value and merit of the scientific community, this can result in positive publicity and solidification of value and reputation in the eyes of potential collaborators, investors, etc.

 The scientific community is affected by the impact of the sharing of scientific articles and the updating process on the results achieved by their scientific colleagues in acquiring new information that helps to develop updated hypotheses and thus to advance further scientific discoveries and inventions.
 Sharing provides a solid basis for carrying on or starting new research.